mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>The Alastor: cost 8, combat 5(x2), movement 1, capacity 3;
+>>sustain damage;
->The Alastor: co 8/cm 5(x2)/m 1/ca 3; sustain damage; At the start of a space combat, choose any number of ground forces in this system to participate in that combat as if they were ships.
+>>At the start of a space combat, choose any number of ground forces in this system to participate in that combat as if they were ships.
 >
 >Race tech
 >